praxiomlabs/mcpkit/docs/comparison.md

 ### Choosing an SDK

-Each SDK has valid use cases:
+Each SDK has different strengths:

-- **rmcp**: Best for projects wanting official SDK status and maximum ecosystem compatibility
+- **rmcp**: Official SDK with wide ecosystem adoption
-- **rust-mcp-sdk**: Good for projects needing specific OAuth integrations (Keycloak, WorkOS, Scalekit)
+- **rust-mcp-sdk**: Multiple OAuth provider integrations (Keycloak, WorkOS, Scalekit)
-- **mcp-protocol-sdk**: Suitable if you need 2025-06-18 features with a focused API
+- **mcp-protocol-sdk**: Focused on 2025-06-18 features
-- **mcpkit**: Best for projects needing 2025-11-25 features (Tasks), runtime flexibility, or ergonomic macros
+- **mcpkit**: 2025-11-25 support, runtime flexibility, unified macro approach

 We encourage you to evaluate based on your specific requirements.
 All these SDKs implement the same MCP protocol and are wire-compatible.

 ## Conclusion

-**mcpkit** provides a more ergonomic API with additional transports and features, but the "66% less boilerplate" claim in documentation should be revised to a more accurate "15-25% reduction for typical cases."
+Multiple quality Rust MCP SDKs exist, each with different design priorities:

-**rmcp** is a solid, well-maintained official SDK that prioritizes simplicity and minimal API surface.
+- **rmcp** is the official SDK with established community adoption

-All Rust MCP SDKs are excellent choices.
-Pick based on your specific needs—protocol version requirements, transport options, OAuth integrations, or developer experience—rather than benchmarks or code size metrics.
+- **mcpkit** offers 2025-11-25 protocol support, multiple transports, and runtime flexibility
+- **rust-mcp-sdk** and **mcp-protocol-sdk** provide additional options in the ecosystem

+Choose based on your requirements: protocol version needs, transport options, runtime constraints, or API preferences.
+All implement the same underlying protocol and interoperate correctly.

 ## Appendix: Measuring Code Size